-The Federal Trade Commission forced Payday loan facilitator, Swish Marketing, to turn over $4 million dollars as punishment for using deceptive marketing techniques.
-The FTC alleged there was “reason to believe” the Internet advertisers violated payday loan marketing law rules on websites like maypaydayangel.com and juniperloans.com.
+The Federal Trade Commission forced Payday loan facilitator, Swish Marketing, to forfeit about $4 million dollars as punishment for using deceptive marketing techniques.
+The FTC alleged there was “reason to believe” the Internet advertisers violated payday loan marketing rules on websites like maypaydayangel.com and juniperloans.com.

-Payday Loan Marketing Law: Unfair and Deceptive Marketing Accusations Lobbed By The FTC Against Payday Loan Websites
+Payday Loan Marketing Law: FTC Lobs Unfair and Deceptive Marketing Accusations At Payday Loan Websites

-Typically, payday loan websites require users to fill out a financial application that asks for personally identifiable data, such as social security numbers, drivers’ license data and bank account information.
-Various FTC and FCC standards prohibit companies from sharing such data without user consent; but according to the FTC the defendants did just that.
+Typically, payday loan websites require users to fill out a financial application that asks for personally identifiable data, such as social security numbers, drivers’ license data, and bank account information.
+Various FTC and FCC standards prohibit companies from sharing such data without user consent.

 What Happens Next In This Payday Loan Marketing Law Case?

-It’s important to remember that the FTC first initiates investigations.
+It’s important to remember that the FTC investigates first.
 If they don’t find anything — nothing happens.
 In this case, the claims have been made.
 Now it’s up to a judicial body to determine if the complaints carry weight.

-Not All Payday Loan Sites Are Breaking The Law; But The FTC Will Go After Them Anyway; If It Happens, Stay Calm and Call Us
+Not All Payday Loan Sites Are Breaking The Law; But The FTC Will Go After Them Anyway

 Sure, some online operations are shady; but many aren’t.